-The most needed skills in cultural heritage are: communication skills, problem solving skills, flexibility and adjustment or creativity and conceptual capacity.
+According to the quantitative research, the most needed skills in cultural heritage are: communication skills, problem solving skills, flexibility and adjustment or creativity and conceptual capacity.
 There are differences according to the area of cultural heritage included in our analysis.
-For Heritage Promotion area, the most needed skills are community involvement skills, network building skills, 66% marketing skills and social media skills.
+For Heritage Promotion area, the most needed skills are community involvement skills, network building skills, marketing skills and social media skills.
 For Heritage Valorization area the most needed are fundraising skills and presentation skills.
 For Heritage Exploitation the most needed are the innovate skills, curatorship skills, management skills and funding skills.
-For Mediation and Interpretation area, the most needed are digital skills, decision makers' skills and co-ownership of sites/heritage skills.
+For Mediation and Interpretation area, the most needed are digital skills, decision makers' skills and co-ownership of sites/ heritage skills.
+According to the qualitative research, the most needed skills are communication skills, community engagement skills, digital, innovation and media literacy, management skills, administrative and financial skills.
+Leadership skills, crowd founding, crowdsourcing skills and fundraising skills are also important skills mentioned by our respondents.

 Concerning the main obstacles for the profesionals who have not participated in a training program, the most mentioned ones are: lack of time, lack of detailed information about courses and training program, lack of money or they didn't know where to look for these skills.